dpi-tta-lessons/ruby-dojo-bank-account/content.md

 ## Tips
 - Implement the `BankAccount` class and its methods as described.
 (You can leave the method implementations empty at first)
 - Try runnning in your own codespace
-- Add lots of `puts` statements to debug
+- Use `puts` statements for logging and debugging

 ## Exercise